nowrep/dualsensectl/README.md

     Options:
       -l                                       List available devices
-      -d DEVICE                                Specify which device to use -h --help                                Show this help message
+      -d DEVICE                                Specify which device to use -w                                       Wait for shell command to complete (monitor only) -h --help                                Show this help message
       -v --version                             Show version
     Commands: